Updated October 4, 2019

 Cons of the Genius Blogger’s Toolkit

 Overwhelm.
 Simply put, there’s a lot of information in the Genius Blogger’s Toolkit.
 The amount of information is what makes it a good deal, but don’t try to tackle the entire thing.
 Pick and choose the resources that interest you most.
-Update 10/12/18: The new Cheat Sheets in this year’s Toolkit are a great addition and relieves the overwhelm for sure.
-(Read my take on the Cheat Sheets at the top of this post.)
+The cheat sheets are nice, but unfortunately cost $50.

 Overlap.
 Because many of the Toolkit resources are similar in scope, much of the information overlaps.
 For example, a number of the resources may explain how to set up a Pinterest account or why you should start an email list.
 These are important topics, but it can feel redundant.